Guide to the best restaurants in the Cotswolds

 The Lamb Inn Restaurant in the Cotswolds

 The Lamb Inn also remains off the Michelin radar – for now!
-Book a table while you can still take advantage, as a plethora of culinary delights awaits.
+I’d recommend booking a table while you can still take advantage, as a plethora of culinary delights awaits.

 The restaurant in Burford does already boast three AA rosettes for the quality of its food.
 A gorgeous, grassy beer garden is yours to enjoy on a sunny day too.

-This restaurant also has rooms, so do consider booking an overnight stay at The Lamb Inn.
+This restaurant also has rooms, I’d really recommend booking an overnight stay at The Lamb Inn.

 9. The Village Pub, Barnsley